 Here is the most important information on storing pumped breastmilk correctly.

 - Use sterilised equipment whilst pumping and to store your milk in.
-I would recommend milk storage bags as they are space-saving and you can label them and use right away.
+I would recommend milk storage bags as they are space-saving and you can label them and use them right away.

 - Milk at room temperature lasts 6 hrs.